-In this blog, we uncover what call center automation is, the types of automation available, key benefits and why automation is a perfect fit for call centers in today’s digital-first world.
+In this blog, we discuss what call center automation is, the types of automation available, key benefits and why automation is a perfect fit for call centers in today’s digital-first world.

-Call center automation can be used to support processes within customer service, IT operations, digital marketing and finance.
-In call centers, RPA is primarily used to streamline customer service, deliver customer support and fast-track troubleshooting.
+Call center automation supports processes within customer service, IT operations, digital marketing and finance.
+In call centers, automation is primarily used to streamline customer service, deliver customer support and fast-track troubleshooting.

-As customers increasingly expect immediate, 24/7 service and more personalized interactions, the task of managing customer contacts has become increasingly complex.
-Agents can find themselves torn between the need to focus on the customer and their needs and the requirement to deliver, capture and record information.
-RPA can alleviate some of the burden enabling agents to deliver a better customer experience (CX).
+As customers expect immediate, 24/7 service and more personalized interactions, the task of managing customer contacts has become increasingly complex.
+Agents can find themselves torn between the need to focus on the customer and their needs, and the requirement to deliver, capture and record information.
+Call center automation can alleviate some of the burden, enabling agents to deliver a better customer experience (CX).

 Integrating automation into your call center can have many benefits, including driving cost efficiency and increasing agent productivity.
 But what type of automation is right for your call center?
 Here are some of the most popular types of automation used in call centers today:

-1. Interactive Voice Response (IVR): IVR systems interact with callers through the use of pre-recorded voice menus.
-Callers can select from various options using their keypad or voice commands, and IVR systems can handle multiple calls simultaneously.
-IVR can be used to route calls to the appropriate department or agent, provide information about products or services and even take payments.
+1. Interactive voice response (IVR): IVR systems interact with callers through pre-recorded voice menus.
+Callers select from several options using their keypad or voice commands.
+IVR systems handle multiple calls simultaneously and route calls to the appropriate department or agent, provide information about products or services and even take payments.

-2. Predictive dialing: Predictive dialing systems make outbound calls automatically and connect callers to an agent only when there is an available agent to speak with them.
-This helps to improve agent productivity by eliminating wait times between calls.
-Predictive dialing can also be used to make outbound sales calls or perform market research surveys.
+2. Predictive dialing: Predictive dialing systems make outbound calls and connect callers to an agent when there is an available agent to speak with.
+This helps improve agent productivity by eliminating wait times between calls.
+Predictive dialing can also make outbound sales calls and perform market research surveys.

 3. Workforce management: Workforce management systems help call centers to schedule agents’ shifts, track performance and optimize staffing levels.
-This type of automation can help to ensure that contacts are being answered in a timely manner and that wait times are minimized.
+This type of automation can ensure contacts are answered on time and wait times are minimized.

-4. Chatbots: Chatbots are a type of automation that can handle simple tasks, such as answering FAQs or providing basic customer support.
-They can be used to supplement or replace human agents, depending on your needs.
+4. Chatbots: Chatbots handle simple tasks, such as answering FAQs or providing basic customer support.
+They supplement or replace human agents, depending on your needs.

-5. Data entry and processing: RPA enables call centers to achieve high levels of data accuracy by eliminating the need for agents to re-key information.
-RPA can also automate the extraction of data for reporting.
+5. Data entry and processing: Data entry enables call centers to achieve high levels of data accuracy by eliminating the need for agents to re-key information and automate the extraction of data for reporting.